Translation disclaimer (Translation disclaimer)

 Who can apply

-This is for local community groups and other VCSEs whose activities are wholly or mainly in Calderdale
+This opportunity is open to local community groups and other VCSEs (Voluntary, Community and Social Enterprises).
+Their activities must be wholly or mainly based in Calderdale.

 • Community Amateur Sports Clubs (CASC).